SModelS/smodels/docs/manual/source/OutputDescription.rst

   After this basic information, the signal cross section (|theory prediction|), the list of :ref:`condition values <ULconditions>`  (if applicable) and the corresponding observed upper limit are shown.
 Also, if available, the expected upper limit is included.
-  If  **computeStatistics** = True, the likelihood for the BSM signal, that for the SM hypothesis, and the maximum likelihood are printed
+  If  **computeStatistics** = True, the negative log likelihood (nll) for the BSM signal, that for the SM hypothesis, and the minimum nll are printed
   (see :ref:`likelihood calculation <likelihoodCalc>`).
   Finally, if **printExtendedResults** = True, the IDs of the contributing |SMS|  (|SMS topologies| being constrained) is given.
 The ID numbers correspond to the ones printed in the decomposition/topologies table (see above) and can be used to obtain detailed information about the constrained |SMS topologies|.